morea-framework/morea-framework.github.io/src/userguide.md

     // page is now ready, initialize the calendar...

     $('#calendar').fullCalendar({
-      googleCalendarApiKey: 'YOURAPIKEYHERE',
+      googleCalendarApiKey: 'AIzaSyBTwmlnN3BzIterDVli-CyHBxqV8gjWj3U',
       events: {
         googleCalendarId: 'm7nms0v3ud99ucgtn8lopo79sk@group.calendar.google.com'
       }
     });

+    $('#calendar').fullCalendar('gotoDate', '2013-08-01');
   });
 </script>

 {% endraw %}
 {% endhighlight %}

-You will need to modify this code in two places to display your own calendar appropriately.
+You will need to modify this code in a few places to display your own calendar appropriately.

-The first modification is to replace YOURAPIKEYHERE by your Google API key.
+The first modification is to replace my googleCalendarApiKey by your Google API key.
+(Mine won't work for your sites.)

 The second modification is to modify the googleCalendarId to the calendar ID for your calendar.
-This is found on the settings page for your Google Calendar.
+This is found on the settings page for your course's Google Calendar.
 It typically has the suffix 'group.calendar.google.com'.

+You will also probably want to delete the 'gotoDate' command so that your calendar defaults to displaying the current month.
+But this code also shows how you can make the calendar default to displaying a month of your choosing.

 **Step 4.
 Extend the navbar with a link to this page.** Once you've created the `index.html` file, you will want to add a link to this page to the navbar.
 The navbar code is available in your `master/src/_layouts/default.html` file.
 For example, here is the [ICS 314 schedule navbar code](https://github.com/philipmjohnson/ics314f13/blob/master/src/_layouts/default.html#l52).
 Essentially, all you need to do is add a single line: